How many days after birth should you take newborn photos? Prepare during pregnancy so you don't regret not taking them

 I ran the humidifier at full power and stuck white cloth on the wall to reflect the light.

-The photographer said it was the perfect setting."
+The photographer also said it was a perfect environment."

 No matter the season, your baby's comfort is our top priority.